 Quantitative Asset and Risk Management

-The internationally oriented, English language based master`s degree programme “Quantitative Asset and Risk Management” is aimed at students with high affinity to (financial) mathematics and statistics.
-The course offers extensive know-how in the area of asset and risk management and is very convincing with its practical applications.
+The programme is aimed at students with high affinity to (financial) mathematics and statistics.
+It offers extensive know-how in the area of asset and risk management and is very convincing with its practical applications.

 Graduates are able to